bstrebel/pimatic-phone/README.md

     or [pimatic-cron](https://pimatic.org/plugins/pimatic-cron/) to trigger the suspend by executing (inspired by a request at the [pimatic forum](https://forum.pimatic.org/topic/2719/pimatic-phone-icloud-error/37)).
 This feature could not be used if you have two factor authentication activated.
 See 2FA remarks (see below).
-    As of Rev. 0.8.0 you can easily define a DummySwitch to enable/disable iCloud updates through the mobile frontend
+    As of Rev. 0.8.0 you can define a DummySwitch to enable/disable iCloud updates through the mobile frontend and since Rev. 0.8.5 you can use the new actions "suspend <phone device>" and "resume <phone device>" to control updates through the iCloud interface.

 <img src="https://raw.githubusercontent.com/bstrebel/pimatic-phone/master/screenshots/switch.png" width="480">